Radiation: Discovery

 Alpha rays (alpha particles) and beta rays (beta particles) were differentiated by Ernest Rutherford through simple experimentation in 1899.
 Rutherford used a generic pitchblende radioactive source and determined that the rays produced by the source had differing penetrations in materials.
 One type had short penetration (it was stopped by paper) and a positive charge, which Rutherford named alpha rays.
 The other was more penetrating (able to expose film through paper but not metal) and had a negative charge, and this type Rutherford named beta.
 This was the radiation that had been first detected by Becquerel from uranium salts.
 In 1900, the French scientist Paul Villard discovered a third neutrally charged and especially penetrating type of radiation from radium, and after he described it, Rutherford realized it must be yet a third type of radiation, which in 1903 Rutherford named gamma rays.

 Henri Becquerel himself proved that beta rays are fast electrons, while Rutherford and Thomas Royds proved in 1909 that alpha particles are ionized helium.
 Rutherford and Edward Andrade proved in 1914 that gamma rays are like X-rays, but with shorter wavelengths.

 Cosmic ray radiations striking the Earth from outer space were finally definitively recognized and proven to exist in 1912, as the scientist Victor Hess carried an electrometer to various altitudes in a free balloon flight.
 The nature of these radiations was only gradually understood in later years.

 The neutron and neutron radiation were discovered by James Chadwick in 1932.
-A number of other high energy particulate radiations such as positrons, muons, and pions were discovered by cloud chamber examination of cosmic ray reactions shortly thereafter, and others types of particle radiation were produced artificially in particle accelerators, through the last half of the twentieth century.
+A number of other high energy particulate radiations such as positrons, muons, and pions were discovered by cloud chamber examination of cosmic ray reactions shortly thereafter, and other types of particle radiation were produced artificially in particle accelerators, through the last half of the twentieth century.